 After arriving early afternoon the first day, I had some free time to stroll through the Pearl District before a Welcome Reception that evening.
 I was then off for dinner at St. Jack.
 This restaurant serves rustic French cuisine in a lively little neighborhood in Southeast Portland.
-My dining pals included a familiar face (Andrew), as well as some new friends, Janelle, Stacey, Cheryl, Leela, and Shannalee.
-We all enjoyed the evening complete with a special cocktail, great food and some lovely Oregon wines.
+My dining pals included a familiar face (Andrew of Eating Rules), as well as some new friends, Janelle, Stacey, Cheryl, Leela, and Shannalee.
+We all enjoyed the evening complete with a special cocktail, great food and several lovely Oregon wines.

-After a much needed night’s sleep at the lovely Hotel DeLuxe and breakfast provided by two local artisans, Baker and Spice and Water Avenue Coffee, a group of us departed for
+After a much needed night’s sleep at the beautiful Hotel DeLuxe and breakfast provided by two local artisans, Baker and Spice and Water Avenue Coffee, a group of us departed for

 a whole lotta wine drinking a very full day in the Willamette Valley.
 Our guides for the day were Harry Peterson-Nedry of Chehalem and Charles Hull from the Oregon Wine Board.
 Harry gave us some information on the origins of wine making in Oregon and the Willamette Valley.
 He started operating a vineyard in the region in 1980.